 - All staff undertake basic first aid training and there are members of staff across the school who have a Paediatric First Aid certificate who are on site at all times and accompany children on trips. - We follow the ratios set out in the EYFS dependent on staff present, their level of qualification and numbers of children. - The school promotes the good health of children.
 The set procedures for responding to children who are ill or infectious are contained within the First Aid policy.
 This policy also deals with the procedures for administering medicines.
 Medicines are handed into the school office and can only be given if prescribed by a health professional.
 A written record is kept of medicines that are administered.
 Where necessary staff are given additional training in administering particular medication e.g. epipens. - Each class area has a first aid box and staff ensure that accidents are dealt with and reported in a timely manner.
-Parents and carers are informed of accidents through the parents portal and any serious injury is reported straightaway.
-Please refer to the school Health and Safety policy. - In line with the school Health and Safety policy, staff assess risks in the classroom and the outdoor areas.
+Parents and carers are informed of any serious injuries and all head injuries straightaway.
+Accidents are reported across the School and recorded on the Staff Portal.
+Please refer to the School Health and Safety policy. - In line with the school Health and Safety policy, staff assess risks in the classroom and the outdoor areas.
 Equipment is regularly checked to ensure that it is in good condition, well maintained and safe.
 Staff identify the steps needed to remove, minimize or manage the risks and hazards.
-For outings, the staff have regard for the Trips policy and staffing ratios, alongside legislation and government advice. - We promote healthy eating at Windlesham and encourage parents to provide healthy, nutritious and nut-free snacks and lunches. - Staff make a written register of which children should be attending on a daily basis.
-They record the children in attendance and note when they leave. - Children are only released to known carers and parents should either inform a member of staff at drop off or contact the school office if this should change.
+For outings, the staff have regard for the Trips policy and staffing ratios, alongside legislation and government advice.
+Risk Assessments are undertaken and followed prior to every School trip. - We promote healthy eating at Windlesham and encourage parents to provide healthy, nutritious and nut-free snacks and lunches. - Staff make a written register of which children should be attending on a daily basis.
+They record the children's in attendance on the online register and note when they leave. - Children are only released to known carers; parents/carers should either inform a member of staff at drop off or contact the school office if this should change.